The ultimate comfort in a bowl: tender cheese-filled pasta in rich, velvety broth!

 - Onion Preparation:

-- Peel the outer skin off the onion
+- Peel outer skin off the onion

 - Cut onion in half from top to bottom